thnam1410/Simple-NodeJS-RestAPI-Manage-Accounts/README.md

 # Simple-NodeJS-RestAPI-Manage-Accounts

-Made with NodeJS - Express - with MVC model
+Made with NodeJS - Express - MongoDB - with MVC model

 # Requirements